 On average, 8 out of 10 people will read headline copy, but only 2 out of 10 will read the actual body of the email, showing the headline is the make or break.
 I’ve found writing the full press release before the headline helps as you have worked out what the most important points are already, so you can use these to work out the headline and use that for the subject bar.
 Make it powerful, using an active voice rather than passive.

 Now that you’ve got all the assets ready, you need to start your campaign around your release with some online promotion.
 The internet has opened up endless possibilities to promote your music, making it easier than ever for artists to secure online coverage.
-This needs to start prior to the actual release date as you need to give the journalists time to write and upload the feature, plus no one wants to run an article about an old track.
+This needs to start prior to the actual release date as you need to give the journalists time to write and upload the feature, plus no one wants to run an article about an old track so give yourself at least 3 weeks before release date to be working on this.

 You need to choose the sites you pitch to carefully as if you start bombarding blogs that don’t even cover your genre, they’re going to get pissed and the music industry is a small world, so you don’t want that!
 Firstly, start looking into other bands that are a similar level to you, see what online coverage they’ve secured and if those sites are relevant for you.